davidlj95/ngx/projects/ngx-meta/docs/content/guides/metadata-values-json.md

 ## Next steps

 Library comes with some built-in modules to help you set common metadata for websites.
 What modules are there and what metadata they provide?
-Checkout next section about [built-in modules](../built-in-modules/index.md)!
+Check out next section about [built-in modules](../built-in-modules/index.md)!

 Do you want to use some metadata values as default for all pages?
-Checkout the [defaults guide](defaults.md)
+Check out the [defaults guide](defaults.md)